 Centennial tradition and floral crowning

-The Fête de la Rosière is one of the oldest and most cherished traditions in Mehun-sur-Yèvre.
-Since 1882, the town has celebrated the election of a deserving young woman from Mehun each year, who becomes the Rosière of the year.
+The Rosière Festival is one of the oldest and most cherished traditions in Mehun-sur-Yèvre.
+Since 1882, in accordance with the legacy of Catherine Soulat-Pateux, the commune annually celebrates a deserving young woman from Mehun who becomes the Rosière of the year.

-Only about thirty towns or villages in France still perpetuate the tradition of the Rosières.
+Only about thirty towns or villages in France still perpetuate the tradition of the rosières.
 There were several thousand at the end of the 19th century.
-Mehun-sur-Yèvre is one of those towns that have managed to preserve this exceptional intangible heritage.
+Mehun-sur-Yèvre is one of those communes that have managed to preserve this exceptional intangible heritage.

-The Rosière is elected by the municipal council in December to be crowned on the first Sunday of June in the magnificent Jardins du Duc Jean de Berry.
-This crowning is the highlight of a weekend of festivities.
+The Rosière is elected during the last municipal council of the year (in December) from among the candidates who have applied to the town hall since September.
+She is then crowned on the first Sunday of June in the magnificent Jardins du Duc Jean de Berry.
+This crowning is the highlight of the festival.

 Each year, a different theme is chosen by the elected Rosière.
-The town is then adorned with thousands of crepe paper roses made by hand.
-The Rosière's house is entirely decorated with these colorful floral creations, creating a magical setting throughout the town.
+The commune then adorns itself with thousands of handmade crepe paper roses: nearly 100,000 roses are made each year by volunteers from the Rosière Committee to decorate the parade and the Rosière's house, creating a magical setting throughout the town.

-Main Venue: Jardins du Duc Jean de Berry, 18500 Mehun-sur-Yèvre
+Main location: Jardins du Duc Jean de Berry, 18500 Mehun-sur-Yèvre

 No photo yet.
 Share yours!